 Above options are only enabled for Particle Billboard.

 Grows the object vertices in the direction pointed by their normals:

 This is commonly used to create cheap outlines.
 Add a second material pass, make it black an unshaded, reverse culling (Cull Front), and add some grow:

 Use Alpha Scissor¶

-When transparency other than 0 or 1 is not needed, it’s possible to set a treshold to avoid the object from rendering these pixels.
+When transparency other than 0 or 1 is not needed, it’s possible to set a threshold to avoid the object from rendering these pixels.